 Voluntary Vehicle Retirement Incentives - San Joaquin Valley and South Coast

 |Low Income (<225% FPL)||$4,500||$4,500|

 |Moderate Income (<300% FPL)||$3,500||$3,500|

-|Above Moderate Income (<400% FPL)||2,500||Not Eligible||$2,500||$7,500 Value|
+|Above Moderate Income (<400% FPL)||$2,500||$2,500|

-Residents living in qualified disadvantaged communities may be eligible for higher incentive amounts and, for residents replacing their vehicles with a PHEV or ZEV, a rebate of up to $2,000 for the purchase of electric vehicle supply equipment.
-For more information, including eligible vehicles and applicable requirements, see the California Air Resources Board EFMP website.
-(Reference California Health and Safety Code 44062.3 and 44125)
+Residents living in qualified disadvantaged communities may be eligible for higher incentive amounts and, for residents replacing their vehicles with a PHEV or EV, a rebate of up to $2,000 for the purchase of electric vehicle supply equipment.
+Residents of South Coast AQMD may also be eligible to receive a rebate of $7,500 for alternative transportation mobility options.
+For more information, including eligible vehicles and applicable requirements, see the California Air Resources Board EFMP, SJVAPCD Drive Clean, and South Coast AQMD Replace Your Ride websites.